 - To help the client receive specific training exercises and tips to individualize their training program.
 In doing so, this will help to fast track and achieve specific results.

 Seniors may choose to attend a program at a fitness club or community center for specialized training.
 Some have a fitness center built into their residential home care.
 Seniors are becoming more selective and educated in the type of program they are looking for.
 Those interested in fitness are looking for encouragement and challenge with specific goals and benefits in mind.
 This means there is a need for a more personalized approach, using safe techniques and ideas that will enhance benefits to clients.
 An individualized program can help clients to improve function for activities for daily living, work on injury prevention, provide improvement for their sporting activities, add vitality to travel, as well as maintain and improve general health to age well.

-- Video streaming via WaterART Fitness App unlimited for Members (6 months for non members) OR Vimeo for computers OR DVDs of the following videos: Please note that DVDs and App streaming is only Available in Jan 2 2021:
+- Video streaming via WaterART Fitness App unlimited for Members (6 months for non members) OR Vimeo for computers of the following programs:

 - Certification Exam Process